 What is Durga Puja?

 Durga Puja, also known by the names Durgotsava or Sharodotsava, is a major annual ten-day Hindu festival that is celebrated in the Indian states of West Bengal, Bihar, Assam, Odisha, Tripura, and the nation of Bangladesh during the month of Ashwin on the Indian calendar (which falls between September and October on the Gregorian calendar), to commemorate the victory of the Hindu Goddess Durga (who is regarded as ‘Adi Shakti,’ the primordial cosmic energy) against the shape-shifting demon Mahishasura after a ten-day war.
-During the same time, in other northern and western states in India, Goddess Durga is revered by celebrating Navratri, a nine-night festival of worshipping nine different forms of the divine feminine (Shakti).
+During the same time, in other northern and western states in India, Goddess Durga is revered by celebrating Navratri, a nine-night festival of worshipping nine different forms (Nava-Durga) of the divine feminine (Shakti).

 Both private residences and public venues hold the Durga Puja, with the latter including ornately decorated gigantic bamboo pavilions (known as pandals) within which the statues of the Goddess riding her lion and slaying the demon king Mahishasura are displayed.
 Additionally, scripture recitals, live performances, gift-giving, family get-togethers, feasting, and public processions are all part of the festival.
 In 2021, Kolkata's Durga Puja was added to UNESCO's list of Intangible Cultural Heritage.